50054-cdpa/notes/docs/sign_analysis_lattice.md

 > Question: the abstraction operations are pretty coarse (not accurate).
 For instance, `<<` and `===` should return either `0` or `1` hence $\top$ is too coarse.
 Can you define a lattice for sign analysis which offers better accuracy?

 > Question: Convert `SIMP1` into a PA.
 Can we apply the sign analysis to find out that the `sqrt(x)` is definifely failing?

+> Question: In s0, what if we set everything to top instead of bot?